DENTAL SEALANTS FOR KIDS

 Dental sealants act as a barrier to prevent germs and food from sticking in a tooth’s grooves and making cavities.

-This is a simple and quick process, and we can include it during a dental cleaning appointment if needed.
+This is a simple and quick process, and we can include it during a dental cleaning appointment if needed for all our High Point, NC area patients.

 We recommend dental sealants for children as soon as all their teeth have come in.
 Providing this protection early helps ensure a healthy mouth through some of the more cavity-prone years (6-14).